-Where the disposal or gain on any row is affected by a Capital Gains Tax claim or election, or a relief is due, give details in column G. For claims to relief, also state the amount of your claim (except for a claim to Business Asset Disposal Relief (previously Entrepreneurs' Relief).
+Where the disposal or gain on any row is affected by a Capital Gains Tax claim or election, or a relief is due, give details in column G. For claims to relief, also state the amount of your claim (except for a claim to Business Asset Disposal Relief).
 For example, you may have claimed Roll-over Relief, or an exemption under the terms of a double taxation agreement.
 Section 5 on pages TCN15 and TCN16 describes the common reliefs.
 If you do not have enough space, use page TC 8 to give any additional information.

 A claim to Business Asset Disposal Relief or Investors' Relief must be made jointly with the qualifying beneficiary.
 If you claim Business Asset Disposal Relief, also tick box 5.38 on page TC 5 and complete the relevant information in boxes 5.39 and 5.40, see the notes on page TCN7.
-See Helpsheet 275, Business Asset Disposal Relief (previously Entrepreneurs' Relief) or Helpsheet 308, 'Investors' Relief' for more information.
+See Helpsheet 275, Business Asset Disposal Relief or Helpsheet 308, 'Investors' Relief' for more information.
 Go to www.gov.uk and search for 'HS275' or 'HS308'.

-For disposals on or after 23 June 2010 please write 'Business Asset Disposal Relief' in column G and enter the amount of the gain in box 5.17 and box 5.40.
+Please write 'Business Asset Disposal Relief' in column G and enter the amount of the gain in box 5.17 and box 5.40.
 Helpsheet 275 includes a form to claim the relief.